98ChimpCo/fetch-bites-multi-agent/readme.md

 - ✍️ Extracts captions and metadata using Claude Vision prompts
 - 🧪 Automatically parses recipe steps, ingredients, and titles with Claude's reasoning
 - 📄 Generates and saves printable PDF recipe cards
-- 📨 [Coming Soon] Sends recipe cards back via Instagram DM or email
+- 📤 Replies with the recipe PDF directly in Instagram DMs using Claude-guided UI interactions

 ---